semdial2025/semdial2025.github.io/_pages/cfp.md

 * At most 2 pages of content (up to 1 additional page allowed for references).
 Submission to this track can be non-archival on request.
 * Accepted short papers will be presented as posters at the conference.
+* (optional) unlimited extra space after the conclusion for limitations and optionally ethical considerations,
+* unlimited pages of references,
+* (optional) unlimited pages for appendices (but please be selective).

 **Submission**: Please submit your paper via [Open Review](https://openreview.net/group?id=SemDial.org/2025/Bialogue)